Logmanager documentation

 Setting the DNS servers is necessary for example to get additional info from your messages.

-Configuration of the DNS is applied after a click on the Apply button.
+Add the addresses of the DNS servers Logmanager will use, and click the Apply button.

 Configuring the NTP

 Time servers are important for correct functionality of the whole system.
-Every message stored to the Logmanager server has a timestamp.
-If the system has shifted time, timestamp will be shifted against the reality.
+Every message stored to the Logmanager server has a timestamp, which will be shifted, if the system has a shifted time.

 Set the NTP using the chapter NTP.